 For most families, summer is a time for splashing and swimming in pools and lakes.
-That’s why it’s so important to take steps that will ensure the security and health of the whole family – so that a happy day in the water doesn’t end in tragedy.
-There’s more to water safety than simply applying sunscreen and making sure everyone stays hydrated.
+That’s why it’s so important to take steps that will ensure the security and health of the whole family.
+But there’s more to water safety than simply applying sunscreen and making sure everyone stays hydrated.

 Especially for children, water safety is crucial.
 According to the World Health Organization, drowning is the third leading cause of death worldwide.
 The US Consumer Product Safety Commission recently published a report on drowning deaths in the US.
 It states that 163 children drowned in spas and pools in the summer of 2017.
 These figures are alarmingly high.